BreaBang/StoryApp/README.md

 Install <a href="https://nodejs.org/en/">node.js</a>
 npm init
 npm i express mongoose connect-mongo express-session express-handlebars dotenv method-override moment morgan passport passport-google-oauth20 npm i -D nodemon cross-env

+### Usage
+Add your mongoDB URI and Google OAuth credentials to the config.env file

+Remember to add a .gitignore file and add your config.env and node_modules.

+Install dependencies
+npm install

+Run in development
+npm run dev

+Run in production
+npm start

 ## What I Would Change If I Had More Time